sawaloneman/subliminal_audio/README.md

 3. Use the sidebar to set session length, sample rate, and rendering backend.
-4. Add unlimited layers – each layer exposes controls for gain, pan, ADSR, binaural beat schedules, morphic textures, and coloured noise beds.
+4. Add unlimited layers – each layer exposes controls for gain, pan, ADSR, binaural beat schedules, morphic textures, coloured noise beds, loop counts, and recursive fractal stacking.
 5. Click **Render session** to preview the mix and download the master.

 > Tip: For cloud notebooks, pair Streamlit with `pip install pyngrok` to tunnel